Hi,

 migrateSecurityStore(type="policyStore", configFile="jpsConfigFileLocation", src="srcJpsContext", dst="dstJpsContext")The meanings of the arguments (all required) are as follows:

-relative to the directory where the command is run.
+configFilespecifies the location of a configuration filejps-config.xmlrelative to the directory where the command is run.
 Typically, this configuration file is created just to be used with the command and serves no other purpose.
 This files contains two jps-contexts that specify the source and destination stores.

-must be defined in the passed configuration file and must have distinct names.
+src and dst must be defined in the passed configuration file and must have distinct names.
 From these two contexts, the command determines the locations of the source and the target repositories involved in the migration.To migrate just system policies, use the script (first) or interactive (second) syntaxes (arguments are written in separate lines for clarity):

 migrateSecurityStore.py -type globalPolicies